matalina/mdwiki/readme.md

 A static file wiki-like system using markdown formatting.

 ## Features
-* MDwiki has multiple storage types (dropbox, local, aws, rack by default - can add anything in the [Flysystem](http://flysystem.thephpleague.com/) or create your own adapters)
+* MDwiki has multiple storage types (dropbox, local, aws, rack by default - can add anything in the [Flysystem](http://flysystem.thephpleague.com/) or create your own adapters) - **defaults to local storage in storage/app/content**
 * CommonMark markdown parser
+* Automatic Navigation creation (with cache)
+* YAML front matter

+## File

 ## Change Log